Top Religious Picks

 After doing some DNA research (see DNA) I was amazed to discover that DNA is now being used to store electronic data like programs, pictures and PDF files.
 A Harvard Scientist estimated the storage capacity of DNA to be 215 million Gigabytes per gram.
 Because DNA uses 4 bases where our modern computers use just 2, DNA is about 16 times more efficient.
 I was able to estimate the storage capacity of one cell of DNA to be over three gigabytes.
 With all this storage capacity, it was easy to see that the 96% of the DNA that science conveniently calls "junk" has to contain all the wiring and assembly code.

 Understanding how the brain actually works, how the instructions to wire up 80 billion neurons can be stored in our DNA, and seeing all of this organized circuitry was a very humbling experience for this engineer.
 Ironically I also began reading the Bible around the same time.
 Actually, there were many things going on in my personal life at that time and the signs that led me to all this research were a miracle in itself (see "The Story" when I finish writing it), but it was my oldest son who came home one day with a Bible in his hand while dating a girl who was "born-again".
 He asked me to help him and when I started reading the Bible, I realized that the advice it contained was matching the design of the brain I was reverse engineering.
 I can imagine that I am the first man to ever read scripture while understanding how the brain actually works.
-Now all this may sound crazy and just a few years ago I probably would have agreed, but after six year of brain research, seeing all this organization and complexity and understanding, as an engineer and programmer, the basics of how it works, I realized that it's crazy to believe anything could evolve on its own.
-It's crazy to believe that even one cubic millimeter, that I now know contains over 300 million connections, could even evolve.
-Evolution is utter nonsense, how could I, an engineer who built guidance systems, have been fooled into believing this without even doing some research?
-I became so disappointed in myself and the things I had been teaching my family and all the suffering it had caused in our home.
+Now all this may sound crazy and just a few years ago I probably would have agreed, but after six year of brain research, seeing all this organization and complexity and understanding, as an engineer and programmer, the basics of how it works, I realized how foolish I was to believe anything built with this kind of technology could evolve on its own.
+I could no longer believe that even one cubic millimeter of the brain, that I now know contains over 300 million connections, could ever evolve.
+I now realize that, from an engineering perspective, that Evolution was simply nonsense.
+So how could I, an engineer who built guidance systems, have been fooled into believing this without even doing some research?
+I became so disappointed in myself and the things I had been teaching my family and all the suffering it had caused in our home because I now realize the power that the right words have on a child's mind.

 So now, in light of all this research, do you still believe that all of this circuitry can wire itself?
 If I tell you that this system is hundreds of thousands of times the complexity of the space shuttle navigation system would you still believe it?
 Even if I tell you that it would take me an entire lifetime just to wire up one eye.
-Yet a child can be wired and born in only 9 months on its own.
-Do you really still believe that all these circuits can be wired up by chance, without any wiring instructions?
+Yet a child can be wired and born in only 9 months using DNA as the blueprint to instruct the cells what to build.
+So now that you can see the complexity of the wiring map of your brain, do you still believe that all these circuits can be wired up by chance, without any wiring instructions?
 Watch a leading evolutionary biologist deceiving viewers by explaining how the eye could evolve, ignoring all the complexity of the eye circuits (billions of connections) which he must know about and instead trying to convince us that the eye works like a pinhole camera without any electronics.
 He doesn't even explain that in the eye the lens turns the vision upside down and backwards.
 It gets turned into electrical signals and gets flipped in the back of the brain where we actually see.
 Now how can all those pixels wire themselves so accurately without instructions? (see eye evolution deception).

 I am the Lord, the Maker of all things, who stretches out the heavens, who spreads out the earth by myself, who foils the signs of false prophets and makes fools of diviners, who overthrows the learning of the wise and turns it into nonsense.